We, at Matrix, have had an increase of tickets in the last week identifying potential phishing or fraudulent attacks delivered via email.

 The biggest threat to a data breach is – the person reading this post.
 Users pose a threat to systems as they/we use the systems.
 Despite minimising risk if that email lands in your inbox you need to think ‘SETH’ first.

-Evaluate – Are you expecting an attachment, email, shared document, parcel from China?
+- Evaluate – Are you expecting an attachment, email, shared document, or parcel from China?

-Think – Do you know the sender?
-Does it look suspect?
+- Think – Do you know the sender?
+Does it look suspicious?
 Is something not quite right about it?

-Hover – Move your mouse over the link, does it go to ‘http://somewhere.random.com or to your company Microsoft link – check it against your SharePoint link.
+- Hover – Move your mouse over the link, does it go to somewhere.random.com or to your company Microsoft link – check it against your SharePoint link.

 By spending 30 seconds considering whether the email is legitimate could save the business £1000’s in lost revenue or data leakage.
 If in doubt, contact us for a second opinion, better to be safe.